-Once we made it to the top of the mesa I stopped to take some photos…and wheeze!
-This Kokopelli area is just a little ways, maybe seven or eight miles, west of the Colorado National Monument.
+Once we made it to the top of the mesa, I stopped to take some photos…and wheeze!
+This Kokopelli area is just a little way, maybe seven or eight miles, west of the Colorado National Monument.
 So, many of the rock formations are similar to what I saw in the Monument on July 23.

-The last quarter mile or so was not challenging at all, even for us.
-At that point the single track became a one-lane dirt road again.
+The last quarter-mile or so was not challenging at all, even for us.
+At that point, the single track became a one-lane dirt road again.
 We coasted down to the secondary parking area.
-From there we rode up the road until the grade became too steep for an old, fat man.
+From there, we rode up the road until the grade became too steep for an old, fat man.
 We walked to the top of the hogback and then coasted to the main parking lot.

 After loading the bikes, Tyler drove us back to Fruita so we could turn in the bikes.
 We got back before the bike shop opened, probably about 08:45 or so.
 We decided to relax at the Aspen Street Coffee Company.
 It is directly across the street from the bike shop.

-Once we finished our coffee we unloaded the bikes and returned them.
-While we were in the store I bought each of us a t-shirt as a souvenir.
+Once we finished our coffee, we unloaded the bikes and returned them.
+While we were in the store, I bought each of us a t-shirt as a souvenir.

-As we were leaving the bike shop I suggested we go to Judy’s Diner to have breakfast.
+As we were leaving the bike shop, I suggested we go to Judy’s Diner to have breakfast.
 That may not have been the best idea.
-I think any gains I may have made health wise on Rustler’s Loop were soon canceled out by the breakfast burrito I had at Judy’s!
+I think any gains I may have made health-wise on Rustler’s Loop were soon canceled out by the breakfast burrito I had at Judy’s!
 The burrito was the size of a small motor home.
-I don’t think I will need to eat again until Friday…night!
+I don’t think I will need to eat again until Friday — night!